acquisition

 costs

-Microsoft acquired Minecraft from Mojang which meant many of the early players had a Mojang account.
+Microsoft acquired Minecraft from Mojang which meant a large percentage of the player base had a Mojang account.
 For years, Microsoft supported both Xbox accounts and Mojang accounts for users.
 However, this was costly and wasn’t helpful in forwarding the goals of the all-up Xbox gaming ecosystem.
-To avoid a forcible switchover (which gamers are known to protest loudly on social), they needed to get players to voluntarily switch to an Xbox account.
+As a game targeted at younger players, parents would need to be the one who set up the new Xbox account.
+Since their kids weren’t complaining, they didn’t see the point in going to all that effort.

-Minecraft is played by children as young as five which means a substantial amount of their user base have accounts managed by parents.
-We leveraged the additional safety and control features that Xbox Live provides to give parents a viable reason to deal with the hassle of signing up for a different account.
+We needed to let parents know that taking this small step could be big way to protect their kids when they play Minecraft.
+We leveraged the additional safety and control features of Xbox Live to give parents a viable reason to deal with the hassle of signing up for a different account.

 We also helped revamp their previous media strategy and worked with their UX team to simplify the sign-up process to reduce bounce rates.